movers-gcw/MoveMate/index.md

 MoveMate is an application made for university students that will allow to get in touch with other colleagues and plan a trip to the university together.

 MoveMate project was thought in 2016/2017 year during the Google Workshop, by three computer engineering students, focused on creation of a simple and helpful thing.
-You will be able to find project milestones below, during which project took shape:
+You will be able to find project milestones info below, during which project took shape:
 * [First Milestone](https://1drv.ms/p/s!Arh0UdVHsGBcoE9vPJzfm2qYVc80)
 * [Second Milestone](https://1drv.ms/p/s!Arh0UdVHsGBcoGjKhkq51oPmD5cM)
 * [Third Milestone](https://drive.google.com/open?id=0B6reVBh6T0JXLThqQjZJN0NrMXc)